mit-acl/panther/Readme.md

 ```

-Then, to use a specific linear solver, you simply need to change the name of `linear_solver_name` in the file `main.m`, and then run that file.
+Then, to use a specific linear solver, you simply need to change the name of `linear_solver_name` in the file `main.m`.
+You can also introduce more changes in the optimization problem in that file.
+After these changes, you need to run `main.m` twice: first with `pos_is_fixed=false` and then with `pos_is_fixed=true`.
+This will generate all the necessary files in the `panther/matlab/casadi_generated_files` folder.
+These files will be read by C++.

 > Note: When using a linear solver different from `mumps`, you need to start Matlab from the terminal (typing `matlab`).More info [in this issue](https://github.com/casadi/casadi/issues/2032).